tikhomirovd/MIT_6.0001/README.md

 # MIT_6.0001
-[MIT] 6.0001 - Introduction to Computer Science and Programming in Python
+Introduction to Computer Science and Programming in Python